stefan-ctrl/clean-hda-typst-template/README.md

 ## Fonts

-This template uses the following fonts:
+This template uses the following fonts (from Google fonts):

 - [Source Serif 4](https://fonts.google.com/specimen/Source+Serif+4)
 - [Source Sans 3](https://fonts.google.com/specimen/Source+Sans+3)

-If you want to use typst locally, you can download the fonts from the links above and install them on your system.
-Otherwise, when using the web version add the fonts to your project.
+If you want to use typst locally, you can download the fonts from the links above and install them on your system (_Hint_: You need the TTF-files located within the `static` subfolders of both font-distributions).
+Otherwise, when using the web version, add the fonts to your project.

 For further information on how to add fonts to your project, please refer to the [Typst documentation](https://typst.app/docs/reference/text/text/#parameters-font).